matthieumeo/cookiecutter-pyxu/README.md

 > Note: as of git 2.4.1, you can set `follow-tags` as default with
 > `git config --global push.followTags true`

-Monitor the "actions" tab on your github repo for progress... and when the "deploy" step is finished, your new version should be visible on pypi:
+Monitor the "actions" tab on your GitHub repo for progress... and when the "deploy" step is finished, your new version should be visible on pypi:

 `https://pypi.org/project/<your-package-name>/`